lyonsja-mathematics/PhD_Mathematical_Modelling/README.md

 \end{equation}
 ```

-Here $k_p$ and $a$ are constants related to the rate of polymerization, $\zeta$ is the rate of absorption within the photosensitive layer, $\xi$ is the scattering constant, $\Lambda$ and $T$ are the grating period and thickness respectively.
+Here $k_p$ and $a$ are constants related to the rate of polymerization, $I_0$ is the intensity of the recording beam, $\zeta$ is the rate of absorption within the photosensitive layer, $\xi$ is the scattering constant, $\Lambda$ and $T$ are the grating period and thickness respectively.
 The slant angle $\phi_r$ illustrated below from the assumptions of the fringe-plane rotation model.

 ![The geometry for a slanted holographic diffraction grating.](https://github.com/lyonsja-mathematics/PhD_Mathematical_Modelling/blob/main/fringe_plane_rotation_v3.png)